clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-development.rst

 #.
 Locate the section of the SPEC file that contains existing patch
    variable definitions and append your patch file name.
 Ensure the patch number does not collide with an existing patch.
+   In this example, the patch file is called :file:`2001-my-patch-for-driver-A.patch`

    .. code-block:: bash